yabirgb/crdt/README.md

 The main script is a [sanic
 server](https://github.com/huge-success/sanic).
 I've choosen sanic because is a flask like framework that can work asyncronously.
-I've created a task with it that every 5 seconds performs the merge operation for a certain server each time.
+I've created a task with it that every 2 seconds performs the merge operation for a certain server each time (to see the interface working only one node communicate with 5 nodes each time).
 Also sanic provides the API endpoints for the web interface to operate on the program.

 ### Things that I changed